minter/mxvoice-electron/README.md

 Build output of `npm run make` will be available in the `out/` subdirectory.
 Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being preferred.

+To enable debug output of the make command, set this environment variable: `DEBUG=electron-osx-sign*`

 ### Windows

 It is allegedly possible to build Windows binaries on the Mac, though getting that to work has proven challenging.